SysCV/qdtrack/README.md

 # Quasi-Dense Instance Similarity Learning

+This is the offical implementation of paper [Quasi-Dense Instance Similarity learning](https://arxiv.org/pdf/2006.06664.pdf).

 We present a [trailer](https://youtu.be/o8HRJAOZidc) that consists of method illustrations and tracking visualizations.
 Take a look!

+If you have any questions or discussions, feel free to contact Jiangmiao Pang ([pangjiangmiao@gmail.com](mailto:pangjiangmiao@gmail.com)).

 ## Abstract